“What is radiation dose?”

 In summary, absorbed dose represents energy deposited per unit mass, equivalent dose weights by the resulting tissue damage from different radiation types, and effective dose accounts for differences among tissue types in sensitivity to radiation.

 Medical physicists, radiologists and technologists understand that there may be risks associated with exposures to radiation from medical procedures.
-Because of radiation risks, it’s important to optimize medical radiation doses for an accurate diagnosis keeping with the current state of medical practice.
-This is especially true during higher exposure procedures using such modalities as CT or fluoroscopy.
+Because of radiation risks and regulations, it’s important for personnel to wear dosimeters to measure and track dose.